rhmaa/firefox-profile-backup/README.md

 `~/.local/bin`, you can call the script at any time by typing `fbb` in your terminal.

+Note that the script requires sqlite3 to run.
+This helps us determine if the user has Firefox open or not, as the database will be locked when Firefox is running.
+This in turn prevents us from fucking up the database accidentally.

+Install sqlite3 on Fedora:
+`# dnf install sqlite`

 # Usage
 `fbb -h` - help - prints a help message with available commands.